Economics Program Description

 This class is offered in conjunction with study abroad to destinations in Southeast Asia.
 The goal is to provide student with an overview of this region while also focusing on specific countries where travel will take place.
 Content addresses general economics, environmental economics, trade, economic development, geography, politics, history, and culture.
 Prerequisite: None.
 Permission of instructor is required.

 Economics 490 - Independent Study: Economics

 This is an individually designed course that allows the student to pursue advanced topics in specific areas of economics.
 Prerequisites: Senior standing and permission of instructor.
 1-3 credits.

 Economics 492 - Internship: Economics

 An on-the-job learning experience designed to give students an opportunity to apply their technical and professional skills and to observe organizations in action.
-Prerequisites: Cumulative and major GPA of 2.33 or greater, 60 credits or more, declared business or economics major, a declared concentration, ECON 391, and permission of internship director.
+Prerequisites: Cumulative and major GPA of 2.33 or greater, 60 credits or more, declared business or economics major, a declared concentration, MANG 391, and permission of internship director.
 2-3 credits per internship placement; limited to a maximum of 6 credits. *Fulfills General Education Goal 14

 Economics 495 - Special Topics